 - Exhibits must remain in the confines of each exhibitor’s space.
 No displays, tables, chairs, demonstrations, etc. may extend into the aisles or outside confines of exhibitor space.
 Any costumed characters must stay within the booth.
 Use of balloons and confetti are strictly prohibited inside of the convention center and ballroom.

 - Exhibits must be arranged as to not obstruct the view of adjoining exhibits and all exposed areas should be finished in a neat and professional manner.
 If necessary, draping may be rented from the show decorator.

 - All flammable and decorative materials must be flame proofed.

 - Use of any audio systems, microphones, speakers, etc. must be used responsibly.
 Volume must be set so your neighboring exhibitors are not disturbed and it does not hamper their ability to conduct business.

 - Any exhibitor wishing to sample food and (non-alcoholic) beverages in their booth at Aquatic Experience shall complete an Exhibitor Approval Application.
-This application may be obtained by referring to the SMG Service Kit or contacting our office for additional information.
+This application may be obtained by referring to the SMG Service Kit or contacting them directly for additional information.

 - Smoking, Vaping or use of E-cigarettes is not permitted in the facility.